Square (financial services): Square Reader for magstripe

-Square Reader for contactless and chip
+Square Reader for chip and contactless

 Square Reader's bluetooth-connected reader allows Android and iOS devices to accept contactless and chip card payments.

 Square Terminal

 Square Terminal features a display, prints receipts, and accepts chip, swipe, and contactless payments.
 Unlike the basic card reader, it does not require a phone or tablet.
 It is more affordable than Square Register.
 It was designed to replace the older credit card terminals encountered in many stores.
 Square argued that these terminals often come with onerous contracts, and are not a positive experience for consumers.
 Terminal works with WiFi and is powered by an all-day battery, so it can be carried around the store and handed to customers.

 Square Stand

 Square Stand turns the Apple iPad into a more complete point-of-sale system.

 Square Register

 Square Register is a standalone point-of-sale system.
 It consists of a merchant tablet and a customer tablet, with a built-in swipe, chip, and contactless reader.